winstonbullen/DuoCode/backend/README.md

 There are three sub-directories detailed below.

-- `public/` contains some served frontend pages
+- `public/` contains static web content and web templates
 - `src/` contains the backend source code
 - `test/` contains the backend tests